BennyDeeDev/MERGE-TSS/README.md

 execution_time: 1.518ms

-Exectution Time can be tested by running:
+Execution Time can be tested by running:

 `npm run execution_time`